 Click on the links below to access the 1993 OCP bylaw and schedules.
 These links are provided for convenience only.
 Contact the Planning Department at 604-935-8170 or firstname.lastname@example.org for official copies.

 Whistler2020 and the OCP

-The OCP doesn’t replace Whistler2020; they work together to articulate and enshrine our resort community’s vision, values and shared commitment to collectively maintain a resilient, four-season tourism resort community and economy.
-While the OCP has future regulatory consequences, Whislter2020 is a vision and policy that is aspirational, providing a broad strategic scope for our ongoing journey towards success and sustainability.
+The OCP and Whistler2020 work together to articulate and enshrine our community’s vision, values and shared commitment to collectively maintain a resilient, four-season tourism resort and economy.
+While the OCP has regulatory consequences, Whistler2020 is a vision and policy that is aspirational, providing a broad strategic scope for our ongoing journey towards success and sustainability.